codr7/jalang/README.md

 ## Introduction
-This project aims to implement a custom embedded Lisp scripting language in Java.
+This project aims to implement an embedded custom Lisp interpreter in Java.

 ## Pairs
 Pairs may be created using `:`.